Editor’s Note: This essay is the second in a two-part series authored by John on the topic of Mengzi’s moral psychology. The first essay is here.

 About the Author

-John Ramsey is an assistant professor in philosophy at University of Northern Colorado.
+John Ramsey is an assistant professor in philosophy at the University of Northern Colorado.
 He studies early Chinese philosophy and contemporary social philosophy.
-Some of his work has appeared in Philosophy East and West, The Journal of Chinese Philosophy and Asian Philosophy. http://jmramsey.net
+Some of his work has appeared in Philosophy East and West, The Journal of Chinese Philosophy and Asian Philosophy.
+JMRamsey.net